 Asteroseismology is the seismology of stars.
-Helioseismology (Solar Seismology) is specifically the seismology of the sun.
+Helioseismology (solar seismology) is specifically the seismology of the Sun.

 Study of the spectra of vibration of the Sun and other stars reveals information about their structure.
-Vibrations are divided into three types (Pulsation Modes):
+Vibrations are divided into three types (pulsation modes):

-Stars also can exhibit Radial Modes of vibration: compression and decompression as happens when air resonances in a pipe.
+Stars also can exhibit radial modes of vibration: compression and decompression as happens when air resonances in a pipe.

-Furthermore, characteristics of the star may be determined, including radius, mass, Metallicity and age.
-This is done by creating stellar models that include the resulting oscillation, and by comparing a star's asteroseismological characteristics with that of stars with known radius, mass, etc. Stellar Radius Determination by asteroseismology is considered more accurate than other methods usable at similar distances: it is thought to be accurate to about 2-to-3 percent.
+Furthermore, characteristics of the star may be determined, including radius, mass, metallicity and age.
+This is done by creating stellar models that include the resulting oscillation, and by comparing a star's asteroseismological characteristics with that of stars with known radius, mass, etc. Stellar radius determination by asteroseismology is considered more accurate than other methods usable at similar distances: it is thought to be accurate to about 2-to-3 percent.
 Sound speeds within stellar material can be estimated with enough accuracy to help determine radius from the resonances apparent in the vibrations.

-The Acoustic Frequency (time for a p-mode to travel its Wavelength) depends upon the state of the material, and thus generally varies with the distance from the center of the star.
+The acoustic frequency (time for a p-mode to travel its wavelength) depends upon the state of the material, and thus generally varies with the distance from the center of the star.

-Spacecrafts to study asteroseismology include:
+Space missions to study asteroseismology include: